-SimuLab is designed to analyze the behavior of cybercriminals, define defenses, accelerate the development and launch of laboratory environments for threat research, inform about the latest technologies and hacker tools, identify, document and share relevant data sources for modeling and detecting criminals.
+SimuLab is designed to analyze the behavior of cybercriminals, define defenses, accelerate the development and launch of laboratory environments for threat research, inform about the latest technologies and hacker tools, and identify, document, and share relevant data sources for modeling and detecting criminals.

-Currently, the only lab environment that is available allows researchers to test and improve protection against Golden SAML attacks, in which attackers forge authentication for cloud applications.
+Currently, the only open lab environment allows researchers to test and improve protection against Golden SAML attacks, in which attackers forge authentication for cloud applications.